Pravali12345/porfolio/README.md

-# portfolio
+# Portfolio
 # Data Science Enthusiast

 #### Technical Skills: Python, R, SQL, MATLAB, MongoDB, Tableau, Microsoft Office
+#### Data Science Libraries: Pandas, NumPy, OpenCV, Matplotlib, Seaborn, sklearn, scikit-learn, TensorFlow, SciPy

 ## Education
-- M.S., Computer Science | University of Central Missouri (_Expected Graduation, May 2025_)
+- M.S.Computer Science | University of Central Missouri (Expected Graduation, May 2025)
-- B.Tech., Computer Science (Spl Data Analytics) | Vellore Institute of Technology (_May 2023_)
+- B.Tech.Computer Science(Spl DataAnalytics) | Vellore Institute of Technology (May 2023)
 ## Work Experience
 **Open source project @ HydroTek Farm (Github) (_May 2024 — Present_)**
-- Scaled the project by integrating a camera for disease detection in hydroponic farms and trained a model using Roboflow to predict plant diseases and notify customers with treatment steps.
+- Expanded the project by incorporating a camera for hydroponic farm disease detection and training a model with Roboflow to predict plant diseases and provide clients with remediation instructions.
-- We are about to integrate the model into an NVIDIA Jetson, connecting it to an IoT box for real-time monitoring.
+- The model will soon be integrated into an NVIDIA Jetson, which will be connected to an Iot box for real-time monitoring.
-- Led efforts in gathering information on specific plants and played a crucial role in updating the state diagram.
+- Led the charge in assembling data on particular plants and was instrumental in updating the status diagram.

 **Data Intern @ LTI Mindtree (_Feb 2023 — June 2023_)**
 - Received training in basic data science software and principles, significantly improving accuracy levels during the internship.